 If you can’t repay the loan, your employer will treat the remaining unpaid balance as a distribution and issue Form 1099-R to the IRS.
 That amount is typically considered taxable income and may be subject to a 10% penalty on the amount of the distribution for early withdrawal if you’re younger than 59½ or don’t otherwise qualify for an exemption.

-A report from the National Institute on Retirement Security found that 95% of millennials aren’t saving enough for retirement.
-And a 2017 study from Wells Fargo shows that other generations aren’t faring much better.
+A 2020 report from the Transamerica Center for Retirement Studies found that millennials are already taking out loans against their retirement savings at almost double the rate of older generations.
+Even so, a 2021 study from the same organization shows that other generations aren’t faring much better.
 So if you’ve been trying to beat the odds and put aside adequate savings for retirement, taking out a 401(k) loan can be a triple whammy.

 First, some plans don’t allow participants to make plan contributions while they have an outstanding loan.
 If it takes five years for you to repay your loan, that could mean five years without adding to your 401(k) account.
 During that time, you may be failing to grow your nest egg and you’ll miss out on the tax benefits of contributing to a 401(k).